sge/yard-sinatra/README.md

     yardoc -t swagger

+By default, the Swagger documentation will include references to `http://127.0.0.1:9292/` as the base URL for making interactive API calls.
+You can modify this behavior by setting the `SWAGGER_BASE_PATH` environment variable, for example:

+    SWAGGER_BASE_PATH='http://api.domain.com/' yardoc -t swagger

 Old versions of YARD (before 0.6.2) will automatically detect the yard-sinatra plugin and load it.
 In newer versions you must use the `--plugin yard-sinatra` parameter, or add it to a .yardopts file.

 Other use cases